pubkey/rxdb/docs-src/rx-collection.md

 ```

 ### destroy()
 Destroys the collection's object instance.
-This is to free up memory and stop all observings and replications.
+This is to free up memory and stop all observers and replications.
 ```js
 await myCollection.destroy();
 ```